-In that time I learnt a vast amount about burn out, managing stress and its impact, the signs, how to recognise, avoid and deal with it, emotional intelligence and, of course, the importance of balance.
-And simply to listen to what my body was telling me.
+In that time I learnt a vast amount about burn out, managing stress and its impact, the signs, how to recognise, avoid and deal with it, emotional intelligence, psychology and the sub-conscious.
+And of course, the importance of balance, and to listen to what my body was telling me.
 Sounds so very obvious I know….

 I believe my deep-rooted belief and learning in these disciplines, combined with the experience gained of massive personal change provide a strong foundation for my coaching work.
 My unwavering focus on results and the ability to support clients through transition from the very big life changing events to the smaller, more everyday ones is absolute.
 I understand burn out, high pressure work environments and big transitional change, with the complexities that they throw up at a fundamental level very well.